michel-raupp/michel-raupp/README.md

 I'm a Front-end Developer 💻 and a Designer 🎨!
 </h2>

-I’m a focused designer who is currently studying Frontend programming.
-I worked for a blockchain game as concept artist and UX/UI developer for the last year, and now I'm trying to develop my skills on new projects.
+I'm a front-end developer and UI designer.
+I've been studying React Native and Next.js over the past few months.
+Currently, I work as a front-end and UX developer simultaneously.
+Previously, I've also created digital art for a blockchain project.

 ## Connect with me: